Pork and Black Fungus Stew

 • Cover the pressure cooker and lock lid.
 Once pressure is attained, reduced heat to low.
 Cook for 20 minutes.
 Turn off heat.
 Let the pressure cooker rest for another 10 minutes, carefully release pressure.
 Unlock lid.

-• Garnish with coriander and serve with steamed rice.
+• Garnish with coriander and serve with basmati steamed rice.

 Notes